readyready15728/misc/awakemud-notes.md

 The same area also sells APDS assault rifle ammunition, EX assault rifle ammunition, APDS submachine gun ammunition, EX submachine gun ammunition, the Arasaka Rapid Assault Shotgun and Heckler and Koch OICW Heavy Assault Rifle.
+* There is also a vendor who sells ultrasound glasses in the Caryard Bazaar.
 * The required signatories for the letter of marksmanship qualification are:
 Stanley of Stanley's RGA Emporium, the Chief Instructor at Lone Star's 17th Precinct, Kiol of the Puyallup Crime Mall and Rooster in Redmond.